 (8) Expressions used in this section have the same meanings as in the Corporations Law section 746 as applying on 12 March 2000.

+[Section 293 amended by No. 7 of 2016 s.
+101.]

 294. Additional disclosure requirements for offers involving conversion to company

 If an offer is part of a proposal for, or is conditional on, the registration of the co-operative as a company under the Corporations Act, the disclosure statement required to be sent to members for the purposes of the special postal ballot relating to the offer must contain the following additional information —